-The Oregon Coast Project has found new evidence that there are sunken subs off Oregon’s shore.
+The Oregon Coast Project searches for sunken subs off Oregon’s shore.

 Story by Cheryl D. Wanner

 On May 19, 1943, a soundman aboard Navy patrol vessel PC-815 picked up the unmistakable ping of an enemy sub inside the shipping lanes north of Cape Meares on the Oregon Coast.
 When a second set of pings were identified and reported to the commanding officer, Lt.
 L. Ron Hubbard (later the founder of the Church of Scientology), he ordered pursuit of the targets and the dropping of depth charges.
 Then he radioed the naval base at Astoria for reinforcements and additional ordnance.

 Subchasers SC-536 and SC-537 put out to sea and were joined by Coast Guard cutter Bonham and two blimps from Airship Squadron 33, stationed in Tillamook, Oregon.
 On board the SC-536 was 19-year-old signalman Robert Wood and also soundman John Beck who, according to Wood, had the best ears for detecting submerged submarines.
 Beck confirmed Wood’s suspicion that indeed propeller screws were turning somewhere deep underwater.

 Attack patterns were set up and depth charges deployed.
 Crewmembers later reported the sound of air tanks blowing underwater and spotted orange oil slicks on the surface.
 Bombardment continued, and on the morning of May 20, the blimps confirmed magnetic sound contact with the subs for better coordination of strikes from surface vessels.
 One sub had turned, apparently headed for shallower water, and was pursued by its attackers.